h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/custom_distribution_func.rst

 Description
 ~~~~~~~~~~~

 Use this option to specify a custom distribution function.
-A custom distribution function can be used to customized loss function calculation.
+A custom distribution function can be used to customize a loss function calculation.

 **Note**: This option is only supported in the Python client.